starblazingunicorn/starblazingunicorn/README.md

 UX Engineer
 -----------

+I'm a designer who codes, living and working in Stockholm 🇸🇪.
+I enjoyed working with different types of products and projects.
+I collaborate daily with Product and Engineering teams to build a great product.
+I helped projects and teams in Germany, Finland, Norway, Denmark, and Sweden to develop products with great user experience and user friendly.
+With experiences both in design and front-end engineering, I am a strong bridge between ideation and implementation.

 * 🌍  I'm based in Stockholm, Sweden
 * ✉️  You can contact me at [viyanateaa@gmail.com](mailto:viyanateaa@gmail.com)
 * 🧠  I'm learning Angular,typescript